 Media Liability Coverage

-Media liability coverage is a type of errors and omissions insurance purchased by publishers, broadcasters, advertising agencies, authors, and other businesses that create or provide content.
+Media liability coverage is a type of errors and omissions insurance purchased by publishers, broadcasters, advertising agencies, authors, entertainment companies, and other businesses that create or provide content.
 It is usually written on claims-made policies, but some occurrence forms are available.
 Media liability insurance is often included in a cyber liability policy.

 Most media liability policies cover specified torts, meaning they cover the types of torts listed in the policy.
 Policies vary widely, and torts covered by one policy may not be covered by another.
 Some policies cover many torts while others cover a few.